The difference between gold and platinum

 Gold and Platinum are the most popular precious metals used in jewellery today for their inherent qualities of high economic value, lustre, resilience, durability and clarity.
 They can form alloys (mixtures) with other metals, creating a variety of attractive combinations for jewellery.

-Undoubtedly, the most popular precious meal, gold is used in its “pure” form, meaning 24 karat (24K) gold or 18, 14 or 9 karat gold.
+Undoubtedly, the most popular precious metal, gold is used in its “pure” form, meaning 24 karat (24K) gold or 18, 14 or 9 karat gold.
 24K gold is soft, which requires it to be mixed with other metal alloys to increase its hardness and durability.
 Any piece that contains less than 24 karat gold should state the karat quality to guarantee the claim that the piece is made of gold.

 Gold is available in several different colours: yellow, rose and white with yellow being the most popular.
 In some rare instances bronze, red and lime gold are also available.
 Jewellery can also be made through a combination of different gold nuances and such pieces are referred to as two-tone, three-tone or multi-coloured gold.
 The gold content of any type of gold is measured in the same way.
 For example, an 18ct white gold ring will contain 75% pure gold, similar to an 18ct yellow gold contains 75% pure gold.
 The metals used in the alloy mix determine the difference in colour between yellow, white and rose gold.